forcedotcom/salesforcedx-vscode/docs/_articles/en/functions/overview.md

 ## Salesforce Functions

-The Salesforce Extensions pack no longer supports Salesforce Functions.
+The Salesforce Extension Pack no longer supports Salesforce Functions.
 We're listing equivalent CLI commands that you can use to create and start a Function.

 ### Create Function